Legoless/Dominus/README.md

 # Installation

-The preferred way to run Dominus is to use the script below.
+The preferred way to run Dominus is run use the script below on integration.
 It will always use the latest version.

 ```
 curl -fsSL https://raw.githubusercontent.com/legoless/Dominus/master/install.sh | sh